ayogun/Final_Project-DevOps_Bootcamp/kubernetes/README.md

 # Architecture

 I've used two nodes in my machine and represent the architecture regarding that.
 Please remember that it may divert according to your own personal use, though it will provide a bare insight.
+In representation, I've showed three pods.
+Please remember that in my YAML file I actually declared 2 pods.

 </br>